Why Does Vinegar Clean?

 Wear gloves

 Although vinegar is a natural cleaning tool, it’s recommended to wear gloves to clean your house.
 If you have sensitive skin, it may irritate it.
-Take note that apple cider vinegar is the best vinegar for your skin.

 Don’t Mix Vinegar and Bleach